tamunoWoks/Meta_database_engineering/database.md

 ### Foreign Key:
 A *foreign key* is a field (or collection of fields) in one table that uniquely identifies a row in another table.
 It is a column in one table that points to the primary key in another table.
 This link establishes a relationship between the two tables.

+## Types of Databases:
+1. **Relational Databases (SQL Databases):**
+This is the most traditional and common type.
+They organize data into tables (like spreadsheets) made of rows and columns.